lydieb92/SQL_Project_Movies_Trends_Analysis/README.md

 - Animation follows closely, accounting for 17% of the pie chart.
 - Drama emerges as the third favorite genre, capturing 15% of the top worldwide gross film earnings over the past six years.

-# Correlating film ratings with box office performance
+# Correlating film metascore ratings with box office performance

-I analyzed the relationship between box office success and film ratings among the top ten grossing films (2018-2024) by performing an inner join on two tables to retrieve the ratings of these films.
+I analyzed the relationship between box office success and film metascore ratings among the top ten grossing films (2018-2024) by performing an inner join on two tables to retrieve the ratings of these films.

+Metascore: A film's rating based on reviews from a wide array of respected critics.
+Weighted averages summarize their collective opinions.e.

 ``` SQL
 SELECT